Lisle residents have another electronics recycling option in addition to the event offered on the third Saturday of the month.

 •1 (One) sticker – one (1) small, E-Waste Item (such as a computer mouse or digital disc player)

-•5 (Five) stickers – one (1) brown paper bag (small bundle) of E-Waste items (such as a keyboard, video cassette recorder or computer mouse)
+•5 (Five) stickers – one (1) brown paper bag (small bundle) of E-Waste items (such as a keyboard, video cassette recorder, DVD player or portable entertainment devices)

 •10 (Ten) stickers – one (1) TV or computer monitor